Albadraco

-Albadraco is an azhdarchid pterosaur genus that during the Late Cretaceous lived in the area of modern Romania.
+Albadraco is a genus of azhdarchid pterosaur that lived during the Maastrichtian age of the Late Cretaceous period in what is now Romania.
 The type species is Albadraco tharmisensis.
+Its remains, consisting of parts of the snout and a neck vertebra, were found in the Șard Formation, near the city of Alba Iulia in Transylvania.
+The species was named and described in 2020 by paleontologist Alexandru Solomon and colleagues.

+Albadraco is estimated to have had a wingspan ranging from 5 to 6 m based on its holotype specimen, though adults are speculated to have reached 7 m.
+Albadraco shared its habitat with the much larger pterosaur Hatzegopteryx, both of them belonging to the Azhdarchidae.

 Discovery and naming

-At the site of Oarda de Jos, near Alba Iulia in Alba County, two jaw pieces were found of a large pterosaur.
-The discovery was reported and illustrated in a dissertation by Cătălin Jipa-Murzea in 2012.
+At the site of Oarda de Jos, near the city of Alba Iulia in Alba County in Transylvania, Romania, two jaw pieces were found of a large pterosaur.
+The discovery was reported and illustrated in a dissertation by paleontologist Cătălin Jipa-Murzea in 2012.

-In 2019, the type species Albadraco tharmisensis was named and described by Alexandru Adrian Solomon, Vlad Aurel Codrea, Márton Venczel and Gerald Grellet-Tinner.
+In 2020, the type species Albadraco tharmisensis was named and described by paleontologists Alexandru Solomon, Vlad Codrea, Márton Venczel and Gerald Grellet-Tinner.
 The generic name combines a reference to Alba with the Latin draco, "dragon".
 The specific name refers to a provenance near Tharmis, the ancient Dacian name of Alba Iulia.

-The holotype, PSMUBB V651a, b, was found in a layer of the Șard Formation dating from the latest Maastrichtian, sixty-six million years old.
+The holotype specimen, PSMUBB V651a, b, was found in a layer of the Șard Formation, which dates back to the latest Maastrichtian, about 66 million years ago.
 It consists of two fused premaxillae of the snout (PSMUBB V651a) and a piece of the symphysis of the lower jaws (PSMUBB V651b).
 Both parts were assumed to have belonged to a single individual, perhaps a subadult animal.
-It is the first example from the Cretaceous of Europe of a pterosaur exemplar preserving both upper jaw and lower jaw elements.
+It is the first example from the Cretaceous of Europe of a pterosaur preserving both upper jaw and lower jaw elements.

-A second specimen, PSMUBB V652, a fourth neck vertebra from the same site, was referred to the species.
+A second specimen, PSMUBB V652, a fourth cervical (neck) vertebra from the same site, was referred to the species.
 It too is from a subadult animal and the describing authors considered it possible that it represented the same individual as the holotype.